 The only way the relationship between you and your vet can work is if you communicate effectively.
 Honesty is the best policy.
-Don't worry, we won't judge you if you waited a little too long to bring your dog in for itchy ears, or if you miss some doses of medication.
-What's important is that you give us the facts:
+Don't worry, you won't be judged you if you waited a little too long to bring your dog in for itchy ears, or if you miss some doses of medication.
+What's important is that you give your vet the facts:

-How many doses of medication were really missed?
+- How many doses of medication were actually missed?

-How many days has the problem actually been going on?
+- How many days has the problem really been going on?

-When did you first notice the tumor (we know it didn't get that big overnight)?
+- When did you first notice the tumor?
+(The vet knows it didn't get that big overnight.)

-What are you actually feeding your pet and how much.
+- What are you truly feeding your pet and how much.

-The reason we need to know the truth is not so we can judge you.
-It's because we need all the details in order to make the best recommendations for your pet.
+The reason vets need to know the truth is not to judge you.
+It's because they need all the details in order to make the best recommendations for your pet.

 Please ask questions.
-Tell us if you don't understand something so we can better explain it.
-Say something if you think you can't follow through on the instructions we give you.
+Tell your vet if you don't understand something so she can better explain it.
+Say something if you think you can't follow through on the instructions.

 Make your expectations clear.
-Tell us what you need.
-If you have time constraints or financial restrictions, we will do our best to work with you.
-If something happens that makes you unhappy, please let us know right away so we can try to fix it.
+Tell your vet what you need.
+If you have time constraints or financial restrictions, your vet will do our best to work with you.
+If something happens that makes you unhappy, please let the vet or staff know right away so they can try to fix it.

-At the end of the day, what we really want is for your pet to be healthy and you to be happy.Continue to 3 of 7 below.
+At the end of the day, what vets and their teams really want is for your pet to be healthy and for you to be happy.Continue to 3 of 7 below.

 03 of 07